the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

 The regularized mesh can support, in principle, arbitrary forms for the local connectivity kernel.
-Coupled across the realistic surface geometry this allows for a detailed investigation of the local connectivity’s effects on larger scale dynamics modelled by neural fields.
+Coupled across the realistic surface geometry this allows for a detailed investigation of the local connectivity’s effects on larger scale dynamics modeled by neural fields.

-#.
-Go to *Connectivity > Local Connectivity*.
-In this area we’ll build two
-   different kernels: a Gaussian and a Mexican Hat kernel.
+1. Go to *Connectivity > Local Connectivity*.
+In this area we’ll build two different kernels: a Gaussian and a Mexican Hat kernel.
 We’ll start with the Gaussian kernel.

-#.
-Select the *equation defining the spatial profile* of your *local
+2. Select the *equation defining the spatial profile* of your *local connectivity*.
-   connectivity*.
 Here, we’ll set **sigma** to **15 mm**.

-#.
-Ideally, you want the function to have essentially dropped to zero by the
+3. Ideally, you want the function to have essentially dropped to zero by the **cutoff distance**.
-   **cutoff distance**.
 The *cutoff distance*, that is, the distance up to which a given node is connected to its neighbourhood (Spiegler_et_al_, Sanz_Leon_et_al_) is set to **40 mm**.